Comparisons12 min read

 Security & Compliance

-Both platforms offer solid security fundamentals — SSO, 2FA, data encryption at rest and in transit.
-Monday CRM has ISO 27001, SOC 2 Type II, and GDPR compliance baked in at the Enterprise tier.
-HubSpot matches all of this and additionally offers HIPAA-eligible features for Enterprise customers in certain configurations.
+Both deliver solid security fundamentals — SSO, 2FA, encryption at rest and in transit.
+Monday CRM includes ISO 27001, SOC 2 Type II, and GDPR compliance at the Enterprise tier.
+HubSpot matches this and adds HIPAA-eligible features for Enterprise customers in specific setups.

 For most businesses, both are more than adequate.
-Regulated industries like healthcare or finance will likely lean toward HubSpot's more mature compliance framework.
+But industries with strict regulations — healthcare, finance, legal — will probably lean toward HubSpot's more mature compliance options.

 Winner: HubSpot (slight edge for regulated industries)